 Airports in Istanbul (Sabiha Gökçen and Istanbul) continue to serve as a key international hub for connection flights from refugee-producing regions to European and other Western destinations for asylum.
 It should be noted that visa restrictions have applied to Syrian nationals arriving from third countries by air and sea since 2016.
-The main airport is now the new Istanbul Airport and access there is much improved.
+The main airport is now the new Istanbul Airport and access there was much improved before the Covid pandemic.